kenoict/barber/README.md

 The front-end of IdeaDog is built in React, with TypeScript, while the back-end runs on Rust.
 In our book, TypeScript + Rust = The Ultimate Statically-Typed Web App!

-## Medium Blog Posts :newspaper:

-For a more in-depth description of IdeaDog as well as an overview of its tech stack and development process, we have written a series of articles on Medium.
-You can read them at the links below

 ## Tech Stack :poodle: